 How Does Alzheimer’s Affect The Respiratory System?

-Breathing problems aren’t normal, but they are quite common in older people, especially those with Alzheimer’s disease.
+Breathing problems aren’t normal, but they are quite common in older people, especially those with Alzheimer’s disease, but how does Alzheimer’s affect the respiratory system?
 It can be caused by a number of conditions, including:

 - Diet and exercise

 Breathing issues can be prevented by avoiding sudden temperature changes, air pollution, pollen, dust, cigarette smoke and chemical fragrances.

 Doing breathing exercises can help get as much air in the lungs as possible.
 One way to do this is to sit up straight.
 Then breathe in through the nose, purse lips and then breathe out slowly.
 Try to breathe out twice as long as you breathed in.